ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-serdes-config-script.md

 This tutorial teaches you the steps needed to run a serializer/deserializer (SerDes) configuration script using a PXIe-148X module and familiarize you with the basic functionality provided by the SerDes Configuration Script Example.

 SerDes configuration scripts are used to configure serializers and deserializers through the I<sup>2</sup>C bus interface.
-The SerDes Configuration Script Example runs a script through the SerDes Configuration Utility executable and exposes all of the optional arguments for the utility, which makes the SerDes Configuration Script Example a good troubleshooting tool for configuration scripts.
+The SerDes Configuration Script Example runs configuration scripts through the SerDes Configuration Utility executable and exposes all of the optional arguments for the utility, which makes the SerDes Configuration Script Example a good troubleshooting tool for SerDes configuration scripts.

 ### Table of contents
 {: .no_toc }